 While still grieving this loss, the opportunity to be a part of Eve's Victory was presented to her.
 She is both excited and honoured to have an opportunity to be a light during such a dark time, since the same light that has been shown to her.

-Chelsea is from Rayville, Louisiana and is married to her high school sweetheart, Cole.
-Together they have two beautiful daughters, Aniston and Kennedy.
+Chelsea is from Louisiana and is married to her high school sweetheart, Cole.
+Together they have three beautiful daughters, Aniston, Kennedy and Emmett.

 For her entire life, Chelsea wanted nothing more than to be a wife and mother.
 She and Cole’s first pregnancy came earlier than planned, but they were excited nonetheless.
 They were devastated when that pregnancy ended, and she miscarried at just six weeks.
 Soon after they were married, they fell pregnant again with their first daughter, Aniston.

 For a couple of years, they began to pray for another child.
 After a second devastating loss and a year and a half of infertility, they decided to leave it in God’s hands, and trust in His perfect timing.
 It was then that the Lord laid on their hearts to foster to adopt a family member’s child.
-Their attempt and hope of adopting this child unsuccessful due to unforeseen circumstances; then God blessed them with their second daughter, Kennedy.
+Their attempt and hope of adopting this child was unsuccessful due to unforeseen circumstances.
+God then blessed them with their second daughter, Kennedy.
 Shortly after Kennedy was born, she was taken to NICU for respiratory issues.
-After all, they had been through to finally have another child, being in the NICU was especially tough.
+After all that they had been through to finally have another child, being in the NICU was especially tough.
 During their NICU stay, Chelsea received a box from Eve’s Victory.

 She had done volunteer work with Eve’s Victory before, but being on the receiving end showed her how truly powerful their purpose is.